rust-scicomp/website/pages/tutorial.md

 In this tutorial we will explore the main features of the computer algebra crate [Symbolica](https://crates.io/crates/symbolica), which include manipulating mathematical expressions, pattern matching, polynomial arithmetic, numerical evaluations and numerical integration.

+## How to achieve efficient SIMD in Rust

+## When unsafe code is slow: automatic differentiation in Rust

+## RSMPI: using MPI for parallel Rust